+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.

-- 1.1 Academic oversight of the programme design was felt to be partially compliant in relation to the overall development of the programme rather than the operationalising of it.
+1.1 - Academic oversight of the programme design was felt to be partially compliant in relation to the overall development of the programme rather than the operationalising of it.
 In this regard, there is compliance in operation, but the pedagogical development and underpinning of the programme requires further clarification.
-How were the module subjects identified and prioritised and pedagogical framework established? - 1.8.8 A good range of student assignments were available, however, as the detailed breakdown of marking criteria and associated mark weightings were not available, it was unclear how consistency in marking (double marking, moderation) was achieved.
-Further clarity on this issue would be welcome. - 1.11 The currency of information delivered on the programme was, for the most part, appropriate.
+How were the module subjects identified and prioritised and pedagogical framework established?

+1.8.8 - A good range of student assignments were available, however, as the detailed breakdown of marking criteria and associated mark weightings were not available, it was unclear how consistency in marking (double marking, moderation) was achieved.
+Further clarity on this issue would be welcome.

+1.11 - The currency of information delivered on the programme was, for the most part, appropriate.
 However, it is important to ensure that resources and reading lists are kept updated.
-There is a requirement to ensure future-proofing of the programme to reflect current behaviour and practice with newly established and emerging technology platforms with emphasis on Computer Researvation Systems (CRS). - 1.20 as outlined in feedback for 1.1.
+Also, given the reliance on the programme on Amadeus reservation systems, there is a requirement to ensure future-proofing of the programme to reflect current behaviour and practice with newly established and emerging technology platforms.

+1.20 - as outlined in feedback for 1.1.